Othent/docs/api/constructor.md

   Possible values are:

   - `eager`: Try to log in as soon as the page loads.
-This won't work when using `auth0Strategy = "refresh-memory"`.
+This won't work when using `auth0Strategy = "refresh-tokens"` and `auth0Cache = "memory"`.

-  - `lazy` Try to log in as soon as there's an attempt to perform any action through Othent.
-This will only work with `auth0Strategy = "refresh-memory"` if the first action is preceded by a user action (e.g. click on a button).
+  - `lazy` Try to log in as soon as any `Othent` method is called.
+This will only work with `auth0Strategy = "refresh-tokens"` and `auth0Cache = "memory"` if the calling the `Othent` method is preceded by a user action (e.g. click on a button).

   - `off`: Do not log in automatically.
 Trying to perform any action through Othent before calling `connect()` or `requireAuth()` will result in an error.